 It is mandatory to report occupational exposures immediately to a designated person, if present, for advice and further treatment, if indicated and available.
 All testing procedures and follow-up treatment must be fully documented.
 Practices must follow their state or territory requirements for reporting sharps injuries and exposures to blood or other body substances.

 If the incident occurred during a procedure, the possibility of the patient being exposed to the injured health professional’s blood must also be considered.
 If there is a risk of that a patient was exposed to a health professional’s blood, the guidance on risk assessment, screening test and treatment for the exposed person must be applied to the patient.

-After exposure incident has occurred and been managed, the employer must analyse the cause and modify procedures as required to reduce the risk of recurrence and protect staff.
+After the exposure incident has occurred and been managed, the employer must analyse the cause and modify procedures as required to reduce the risk of recurrence and protect staff.